Teletext

 Teletext, or broadcast teletext, is a standard for displaying text and rudimentary graphics on suitably equipped television sets.
 Teletext sends data in the broadcast signal, hidden in the invisible vertical blanking interval (VBI) area at the top and bottom of the screen.
 The teletext decoder in the television buffers this information as a series of "pages", each given a number.
 The user can display chosen pages using their remote control.

-Teletext was uni-directional- the user could only receive, and not respond or send data of their own.
+Teletext was uni-directional: the user could only receive, and not respond or send data of their own.

 Teletext was created in the United Kingdom in the early 1970s by John Adams, Philips' lead designer for video display units to provide closed captioning to television shows for the hearing impaired.
 Public teletext information services were introduced by major broadcasters in the UK, starting with the BBC's Ceefax service in 1974.
 It offered a range of text-based information, typically including news, weather and TV schedules.
-Similar systems were subsequently introduced by other television broadcasters in the UK and mainland Europe in the following years.
+Similar systems were subsequently introduced by other television broadcasters in various countries, with launches in West Germany (ARD and ZDF's Videotext) and the Netherlands (NOS's Teletekst) in 1980.

-Teletext inspired the later Videotex system that enabled bi-directional communication in a format later recognised as a prototype of the world wide web.
-Implementations included the French Minitel and Prestel, introduced by the UK's General Post Office.
-Prestel used Teletext's display standards but instead ran over bi-directional telephone lines using modems.